nnzahin/Brainsweep-/README.md

 If it is something that will need referencing for later, it is put into the References section.

 API
-We will be using the Google Keep API to create Reference and Delayed items.
+We will be using
+- Google Keep API to create Reference and Delayed items.
+- Google Task API for Actionable Items (tasks).
-We hope to use the Google Calendar API to synchronize actionable events with the user’s calendar.
+- Google Calendar API to synchronize actionable events with the user’s calendar.

 Some other helpful documentation: